Mateusz-Kolesnik/employees-data-analysis/README.md

 2. Number of employees in each department<br>
 ![Query_2](images/Query_2.PNG)<br>

-3. Number of male and female employees hired in years 1985-2002
+3. Number of male and female employees hired in years 1985-2002<br>
 ![Query_3](images/Query_3.PNG)<br>

-4. Average male and female salary in each department, years 1985-2002
+4. Average male and female salary in each department, years 1985-2002<br>
 ![Query_4](images/Query_4.PNG)<br>

-5. Name, salary, title, and department of the highest earning employee
+5. Name, salary, title, and department of the highest earning employee<br>
 ![Query_5](images/Query_5.PNG)<br>

-6. Difference between the maximum and minimum earnings for each position
+6. Difference between the maximum and minimum earnings for each position<br>
 ![Query_6](images/Query_6.PNG)<br>

 # Outputs and visualization: